Nicholas Mallett: Career

-Mallett was a production unit manager on Blake's 7.
 As a director, he was responsible for three Doctor Who serials between 1986 and 1989: The Mysterious Planet starring Colin Baker, Paradise Towers and The Curse of Fenric (both starring Sylvester McCoy).
+He gave an interview in 1995 to Doctor Who Magazine, in which he discussed accidental and intentional cuts from The Curse of Fenric.

 Mallett also directed episodes of Crossroads, Children's Ward and The Bill.
+He died in Wandsworth, London, in 1997, at the age of 51.